rakiyoga/rakiyoga.github.io/3_ayurveda_tipps.md

 Pancha Kosha: Unveiling the Layers of Self

 Pancha means "five" in Sanskrit, and Kosha means "sheath" or "layer."
 The Pancha Koshas are five interconnected layers of our existence, each one more subtle than the last.
-Think of them as Russian nesting dolls, with each layer containing and influencing the others.

 **Annamaya Kosha: The Physical Layer**
 This is our outermost layer – the physical body we can see and touch.
 It's called Annamaya because it's nourished by food (Anna).
 In Ayurveda, we focus on proper nutrition and exercise to keep this layer healthy.